touficbatache/WooCommerce-Android-Library/README.md

-# Woocommerce Android Client (Unofficial )
+# WooCommerce Android Library (Unofficial)

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

-A beta Woocommerce Client for Android.
-Till now it has been very difficult to create Android Apps using Woocommerce as a backend.
-With the advent of the Woocommerce Rest API, the Woocommerce team has given the developers a quick and easy way to interact with the world's most popular ecommerce plugin for Wordpress.
+A work-in-progress improved version of rajatady's Woocommerce Client for Android.
+Till now it has been very difficult to create Android Apps using WooCommerce as a backend.
+With the advent of the WooCommerce Rest API, the WooCommerce team has given the developers a quick and easy way to interact with the world's most popular e-commerce plugin for Wordpress.
 This library helps in easing things out even further.
 Don't take my word for it.
 Just take it for a spin and you will know.

 # How To Use